tsgates/arch-wiki-markdown/wiki/Xmodmap.md

 Reverse Scrolling
 -----------------

-The natural scrolling feature available in OS X Lion can be mimicked with xmodmap.
+The natural scrolling feature available in OS X Lion (mimicking smartphone or tablet scrolling) can be replicated with xmodmap.
 Since the synaptics driver uses the buttons 4/5/6/7 for up/down/left/right scrolling, you simply need to swap the order of how the buttons are declared in ~/.Xmodmap.

 Open ~/.Xmodmap and append the following line to the file: